vmware-archive/vcd-cli/docs/vcd_vapp.md

-  attach        attach disk to VM in vApp capture       save a vApp as a template change-owner  change vApp owner create        create a vApp delete        delete a vApp or VM(s) detach        detach disk from VM in vApp info          show vApp details list          list vApps power-off     power off a vApp power-on      power on a vApp or VM(s) shutdown      shutdown a vApp undeploy      undeploy a vApp or VM(s) update-lease  update vApp lease
+  attach        attach disk to VM in vApp capture       save a vApp as a template change-owner  change vApp owner connect       connect an ovdc network to a vapp create        create a vApp delete        delete a vApp or VM(s) deploy        Deploy a vApp or VM(s) detach        detach disk from VM in vApp disconnect    disconnect an ovdc network from a vapp info          show vApp details list          list vApps power-off     power off a vApp power-on      power on a vApp or VM(s) reboot        Reboot a vApp or VM(s) reset         Reset a vApp or VM(s) shutdown      shutdown a vApp undeploy      undeploy a vApp or VM(s) update-lease  update vApp lease